qwang-big/Eier/README.md

 Enhancer within 1Mb distance to the TSS are considered potential interating region.
 In a common sense, the interactions should not cross the topologically associating domains (TAD) boundary.
 Therefore, we compiled a cell-type specific enhancer-promoter interaction list by excluding the interactions not within the same TAD from [GSE87112](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE87112).
 Enhancer-promoter interactions probability are estimated using a power-law decay function based on the distances to the TSS.
 Enhancer-promoter distances for sample tissues can be downloaded from [https://github.com/qwang-big/crl-data/PEdistances](https://github.com/qwang-big/crl-data/tree/master/PEdistances), including:
  - H1: H1 e

-In practice, as TADs between different cell types are relative conserved ([Schmitt AD, 2016](#schmitt-ad)), one can use the H1 cell line in case the TAD of corresponding cell type is not available.
+In practice, as TADs between different cell types are relative conserved ([Schmitt AD](#schmitt-ad)), one can use the H1 cell line in case the TAD of corresponding cell type is not available.

 First Tab:
 ```sh